J-O-B/portfolio/README.md

 ---------------------
 ## **Testing**
-To test this project I first used [W3C_validator](https://validator.w3.org/) to check all HTML, I then checked all of the CSS via the [W3C_Validation](https://jigsaw.w3.org/css-validator/).
+To test this project I first used [W3 Validator](https://validator.w3.org/) to check all HTML, I then checked all of the CSS via the [W3 'Jigsaw' Validator](https://jigsaw.w3.org/css-validator/).

 ![Testing](assets/readme/testing.jpg)